isomerpages/psd-psw/_exclusives-2021/cs-club-merchant-exclusives.md

 ### Town Restaurant – The Fullerton Hotel Singapore
 <img src="/images/Town Restaurant.png" width="500 px"><br>
 #### Promotion: 25% OFF on Dinner Feast on Thursday and Sunday Brunch
+(Note: This promotion is currently not available due to dining restriction for buffets)

 #### Terms and Conditions:
 • Present either your staff pass or Civil Service Card, or your valid CSC Membership Card or Virtual Card via CSC App in person to enjoy the promotion